tesa1/zwart_lab_tools/README.md

 ## Exploration <a name="exploration"></a>

-Once you have a gene or genes of interest, you can explore their expression, mutation, or copy number variation in public cancer datasets.
+Once you have a gene or genes of interest, you can explore  expression, mutation,copy number variation and clinical characteristics in public cancer datasets.

 **cBioPortal:**  [https://www.cbioportal.org/]